The March of the Kings: Covers and adaptations

 Certain passages are also found in the operetta Gillette de Narbonne by Edmond Audran, created in 1882.
 The words of a song "M'sieu d'Turenne", which can be sung to the tune of the March of the Kings, are due to :fr:Léon Durocher (1862-1918).

 The March of the Kings has become a traditional chanson de France and one of the most common Christmas carols in the repertoire of French-speaking choirs.
 It has been performed several times by performers such as Tino Rossi, :fr:Les Quatre Barbus, Marie-Michèle Desrosiers or, in English, Robert Merrill.
 The piece has been adapted many times, notably by the organist Pierre Cochereau through an improvised toccata in 1973 for the Suite à la française sur des thèmes populaires.

 Lyrics

 Abbot Domergue's original provençal text describes, at least in the first few stanzas, a sumptuous convoy accompanying three kings surrounded by bodyguards, from the perspective of a passerby who decides in the fourth stanza to join them.
-The rest of the song describe Casper and Melchior presenting their traditional gifts (gold and incense), and the seventh stanza is sung from the perspective of Balthazar, who presents the myrrh while prophecizing Christ's death on the cross.
+The rest of the song describe Casper and Melchior presenting their traditional gifts (gold and incense), and the seventh stanza is sung from the perspective of Balthazar, who presents the myrrh while prophesying Christ's death on the cross.
 The eighth stanza refers to various biblical passages not related to the nativity.